-Air quality: For inhalable coarse particulate matter (PM) less than 10 micrometers in diameter (PM10) from environmental dust, the PM10 overall short-term risk was 'not evaluated due to no data.'
-For inhalable fine PM less than 2.5 micrometers in diameter (PM{2.5}) from environmental dust, the PM{2.5} overall short-term risk was 'not evaluated due to insufficient data.'
-However, the area was a dust-prone desert environment, with vehicle traffic and an arid climate.
-Consequently, exposures to PM10 and PM{2.5} may have varied, as conditions may have varied, and may have resulted in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel while at this site, particularly exposures to high levels of dust such as during high winds or dust storms.
+Air quality: For inhalable coarse particulate matter (PM) less than 10 micrometers in diameter (PM10) from environmental dust, the PM10 overall short-term health risk was not evaluated due to insufficient data.
+For inhalable fine PM less than 2.5 micrometers in diameter (PM2.5) from environmental dust, the PM2.5 overall short-term health risk was not evaluated due to insufficient data.
+However, the entire Camp Taji and vicinity area is an arid and dust-prone desert environment, also subject to vehicle traffic.
+Consequently, exposures to PM10 and PM{2.5} may vary, as conditions may vary, and may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel while at this site, particularly exposures to high levels of dust such as during high winds or dust storms.
 For PM10 and PM{2.5}, certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardio-pulmonary conditions) are at greatest risk of developing notable health effects.
-Although most short-term health effects from exposure to PM should have resolved post-deployment, providers should be prepared to consider the relationship between deployment exposures and current complaints.
-Some individuals may have sought treatment for acute respiratory irritation while at Camp Dwyer and vicinity.
-Personnel who reported with symptoms or required treatment while at this site should have exposure and treatment noted in medical record (e.g., electronic medical record and/or on a SF 600 (Chronological Record of Medical Care)).
+Two regulated medical waste incinerators and no burn pits were located at Camp Taji and vicinity 1 January 2014 through 31 December 2015.
+Burn pits (or incinerators or burn barrels) may have been used by the local population; however, there are no reports or sampling data to indicate their presence or absence.
+The PM10 and the PM{2.5} overall short-term health risks specifically for burn pits were not evaluated due to insufficient environmental samples collected near burn pits provided for analysis - see Section 10.7.
+Where burn pits exist, exposures may vary, and exposures to high levels of PM10 and PM{2.5} from smoke may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel and certain subgroups.
+Although most short-term health effects from exposure to PM and burn pit smoke should have resolved post-deployment, providers should be prepared to consider the relationship between deployment exposures and current complaints.
+Some individuals may have sought treatment for acute respiratory irritation while at Camp Taji and vicinity.
+Personnel who reported with symptoms or required treatment while at site(s) with burn pit activity should have exposure and treatment noted in medical record (e.g., electronic medical record and/or on a SF 600 (Chronological Record of Medical Care).

-Long-term health risks and medical implications:
+Long-term health risks & medical implications:

-The following hazards may be associated with potential chronic health effects in some personnel during deployment at Camp Dwyer and vicinity:
+The following hazards may be associated with potential chronic health effects in some personnel during deployment at Camp Taji and vicinity: